How is Expected Progress Arrived at?

 Expected Progress is the term used to describe the ideal progress value for a given entity at a given point in time.
 It is an aspect of tracking built only into Measures and Actions.

-• Expected progress area under Tracking, you can leave the default schedule, which is weekly, every Friday, or you can change it, according to your need.
 Depending on your choice of updating the progress on a measure, you can also choose monthly, quarterly, biannually, or annually, and further select the day on which you're most likely to make updates.
-But remember that, whatever you update here, you must ensure to update that measure by that day or days.
+Cascade will divide an equal expected progress % based on the Period and timeframe of the measure.
+Note: you must ensure to update that measure by that period for accurate representation of progress.

 Goal hub of a measure (1)